MJ Melendez: Kansas City Royals

 On May 2, 2022, Melendez was a designated hitter for Omaha.
-In the game, he was on second base and tagged up to third on a line drive by his teammates to right.
-His manager came up to him and describes to him that he didn't want to tell him this way.
-He was called up to the majors that day.
-On May 17, Melendez hit his first career home run during a game versus the White Sox off of lefty pitcher Tanner Banks.
+In the game, he was on second base and tagged up on a line drive to right, and got thrown out at third.
+His manager came up to him in the dugout and, saying he really didn't want to tell him this way, broke the news that he was headed for the major leagues.
+On May 17, Melendez hit his first career home run during a game against the Chicago White Sox off of Tanner Banks.
 On July 4, Melendez had his first career multi-homer game, launching home runs off of Jake Odorizzi and Phil Maton of the Houston Astros.
+He made 129 appearances for the team during his rookie campaign, batting .217/.313/.393 with 18 home runs and 62 RBI.

+Melendez made 148 appearances for the Royals during the 2023 season, slashing .235/.316/.398 with 16 home runs, 56 RBI, and six stolen bases.
+He played in 135 contests for Kansas City in 2024, hitting .206/.273/.400 with 17 home runs and 44 RBI.

+Melendez played in 23 games for Kansas City during the 2025 campaign, going 5-for-60 (.083) with one home run, one RBI, and three stolen bases.
+On November 21, 2025, he was non-tendered by the Royals and became a free agent.

+New York Mets

+On February 12, 2026, Melendez signed a one-year, $1.5 million contract with the New York Mets.
+He was optioned to the Triple-A Syracuse Mets to begin the regular season.
+On April 15, he was called up to the major leagues, replacing the injured Jared Young and joining the Mets during their series against the Los Angeles Dodgers at Dodger Stadium.
+In his first game for the Mets, Melendez went 2-for-4, striking two doubles off of Shohei Ohtani.
+On May 29, Melendez hit his first career walk-off home run in a 9–7 victory over the Miami Marlins.
+He made 56 appearances for New York, batting .192/.315/.350 with four home runs and 11 RBI.
+Melendez was designated for assignment by the Mets on August 2.
+He cleared waivers and was sent outright to Triple–A Syracuse on August 4.

+International career

+Melendez played for the Puerto Rico national baseball team at the 2023 World Baseball Classic.

 Personal life

 Melendez's father, Mervyl Melendez, is a college baseball coach.

-In 2022, he was among ten Royals unable to travel to Canada to play the Toronto Blue Jays due to being unvaccinated against COVID-19, as public health policies of the Canadian government at the time prohibited unvaccinated non-citizens from entering the country.
+In 2022, MJ Melendez was among ten Royals unable to travel to Canada to play the Toronto Blue Jays due to being unvaccinated against COVID-19, as public health policies of the Canadian government at the time prohibited unvaccinated non-citizens from entering the country.